jakebolewski/BenchmarkTrackers.jl/README.md

 ##### Step 4: Evaluate the comparison results

-The result of comparing two `BenchmarkRecord`s is a `Dict{UTF8String,Vector{ComparisonResult}}`, which BenchmarkTrackers.jl aliases to `ComparisonRecord`.
-As you might guess, a `ComparisonRecord` maps benchmark IDs to `ComparisonResult`s.
-Each `ComparisonResult` stores the `Metric` that was compared and the value obtained from the comparison.
+The result of comparing two `BenchmarkRecord`s is a `Vector{ComparisonResult}`, which BenchmarkTrackers.jl aliases to `ComparisonRecord`.
+Each `ComparisonResult` stores a benchmark ID, the `Metric` that was compared, and the value obtained from the comparison.

 A common operation on a `ComparisonRecord` is to check which results should be considered "failures".
 This can be accomplished with the `failures` function, which takes in a `ComparisonRecord` and returns a `ComparisonRecord` containing all of the input's "failing" results: